 10. Ground Corn Taco Shells, Tortilla Chips, Or Corn Tostadas

 11. Homemade Masa Harina

-Think of the list above as a quick guide for when masa harina isn’t available for your authentic Mexican dish.
+Think of the list above as a quick guide for when masa harina isn’t available for your authentic main dishes or accompaniments in Mexican-themed.
 For more information on how these foods cook and taste, I’ve put together some handy notes for you to check out!

 What Is Masa Harina?

 Masa harina, or masa flour, is the quintessential staple in Mexican cooking.
 It’s a premade fine corn dough that makes a building block for tamales and tortillas.
 The dried corn kernels are soaked in limewater (an alkaline solution, not to be mistaken with the citrus juice).